 Sarah is Lecturer in Chinese Studies at the University of Leeds, where she teaches courses on Chinese literature and culture and is Deputy Director of the Leeds Centre for New Chinese Writing.
 She researches classical and contemporary Chinese fiction, especially science fiction and fantasy, and is one of the organisers of the Transcultural Fantastic project, and co-editor of Samovar Magazine.

 Ya-chun is Lecturer in Chinese at the University of Leeds.
 A native speaker of Mandarin and Taiwanese Hokkien, she joined East Asian Studies at Leeds in 2019 after a PhD in Translation Studies at the University of Nottingham, and following a one-year research stay in the European Research Center on Contemporary Taiwan at the University of Tübingen.
 Her research interests span: cultural and historical approaches to translation; trauma and literature; Taiwanese literature and culture; and contemporary Sino-Christianity.

 Jianan (Doris) ZHANG

 Jianan Zhang is a Leeds Graduate, translator and interpreter of War Horse China production.
 She is a freelance consecutive/simultaneous interpreter.

-Peng Qiao is working on a PhD at the University of Leeds, and his research is on Chinese Internet Literature translation and corpus-based translation studies.
+Miqi is a PhD candidate at the University of Leeds, researching Chinese Internet Literature.

-Miqi is working on her PhD at the University of Leeds, researching Chinese Internet Literature.
+Huanjun is a PhD candidate at the University of Leeds, researching transnational practices of Chinese overseas bookstores.